BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

    layout = "float-left-desktop -background -shadow"
 %}

 After downloading a wallet application, users are typically presented with the option of either creating a new wallet or restoring an existing one.
-Obviously, first-time users will be going through the flow of creating a new wallet.
+Obviously, people who have not used bitcoin before will be going through the flow of creating a new wallet.

 Once an individual selects “create a new wallet”, it’s typical for beginner-friendly applications to first present informational carousels that provide a high-level overview of the implications, benefits, and responsibility that comes with having a non-custodial wallet.
 This moment is a great place to explain that, unlike traditional centralized financial products, a user’s “account” information cannot be recovered by the respective company.
 Rather, it is up to the user to safely protect their wallet information.